 One can hide multiple sins behind a persona, like the man who is all smiles in the street and is a picture of an easy-going individual; only to turn into a mean drunk that hardly speaks to anyone at home.
 In psychology, character is situation.
-In astrology, the ascendant serves as an important vehicle as we need something reliable when entering into a social situation.
-According to Jung, there is this extreme sensitivity that human beings have to expectations, and sometimes we adjust ourselves to the flow of the mainstream.
+In astrology, the ascendant serves as an important vehicle as you need something reliable when entering into a social situation.
+According to Jung, there is this extreme sensitivity that you have to expectations, and sometimes you adjust yourself to the flow of the mainstream.
 Liz Greene says that all the four angles of the horoscope are “related to the inward and outward flow of the reality of the person to the outside world.
 The ascendant is the most personal and obvious and must be in accord with the more hidden, unconscious aspects of the psyche.”
-As Greene notes, “the qualities of the ascendant are not merely superficial but represent qualities we would ideally like to be.”
+As Greene notes, “the qualities of the ascendant are not merely superficial but represent qualities you would ideally like to be.”

-Considering this aspect of the personality, one may begin to question the true face of any individual.
-We all have many depths and spend a lifetime discovering, uncovering and realizing who we are.
-We don this persona when we enter into particular situations such as schools, workplaces and events.
-Over time, it becomes this habitual thing, and as soon as we step out of the front door we clothe ourselves in this particular behaviour.
-We all know cases when the persona slips and a person suffers from a ‘loss of face’ in public.
-The individual feels quite embarrassed to have some of his more personal contents on show.
-Ultimately, the ascendant has to remain functional, and the mask has to be one that we can easily slip off without overly identifying with it.
-It is that side of the self that faces out into the social world and isn’t wholly representative of our true inner identity.
+Considering this aspect of the personality, you may begin to question the true face of any individual.
+You have many depths and spend a lifetime discovering, uncovering, and realizing who you are.
+You don this persona when you enter into particular situations such as schools, workplaces, and events.
+Over time, it becomes this habitual thing, and as soon as you step out of the front door you clothe yourself in this particular behaviour.
+You probably know of cases when the persona slips and someone suffers from a ‘loss of face’ in public.
+It leaves a feeling of embarrassment to have some of your more personal contents on show.
+Ultimately, the ascendant has to remain functional, and the mask has to be one that you can easily slip off without overly identifying with it.
+It is that side of the self that faces out into the social world and isn’t wholly representative of your true inner identity.